From Leg Lamps to Moose Mugs: 10 Things We Want from Great Holiday Movies

-Ever watch a holiday movie in which someone is given an awesome gift and you find yourself coveting it?
+Ever watch a holiday movie in which someone is given an awesome gift and you find yourself coveting it (and even better, wanting to score a great deal on it)?
 It happens to us rather frequently, so we decided to put together this ultimate wish list based solely on items that are only available to people in holiday movies.
 (Mostly!)

 Leg Lamp from A Christmas Story

 Price: $139.99 with $35 s&h (a low by $50)